frog/massive-music-viz/README.md

 ## Usage

-* Launch one or more web browsers (desktop or mobile) to the available IP address endpoints logged in the console (localhost and/or local LAN assigned)
+* Launch one or more web browsers (desktop and/or mobile) to one of the available IP address endpoints logged in the console (localhost and/or local LAN assigned).
+Local firewall configuration may be required to allow inbound web traffic.
 * All three data visualizations are displayed by default when loading the page
 * Tap or click one of the visualizations to focus
 * Tap or click to return to default view